 - Test your brakes after exiting the flooded area.
 Try your brakes on a dry spot while driving slowly.
 If they are wet, press gently on the brake pedal with your left foot while continuing to drive slowly to dry them.

-Even if you are driving safely in a flooded area, other motorists may speed, drive too closely to you, or engage in other unsafe practices that could result in a crash.
+Even if you are driving safely in a flooded area, other motorists may speed, drive too closely to you, or engage in other unsafe practices that could result in an accident.
 You could suffer thousands of dollars in vehicle repairs alone—if the engine is not permanently damaged—as well as serious injuries.
-Fortunately, you may be entitled to compensation for your vehicle repair costs, medical bills, lost wages, and more from the other driver who caused your collision.
+Fortunately, you may be entitled to compensation for your vehicle repair costs, medical bills, lost wages, and more from the other driver who caused your accident.

 Have you had experience driving in a flood?
 Tell us your tips in the comments and share this post with your friends and family on Facebook and Twitter.